kiboschool/tk-web-foundations/src/lessons/community-orientation.md

 ## Challenge 0: Find a team ⛰️

-> **Description:** In this challenge, you will use the [#help-web](https://discord.com/channels/866676763450933258/965767198197043220) channel in Discord to start a thread and find a team of 3.
+> **Description:** In this challenge, you will use the [#help-web](https://discord.com/channels/866676763450933258/965767198197043220) channel in Discord to start a message thread and find a team of 3.

 1. Open the **[#help-web](https://discord.com/channels/866676763450933258/965767198197043220)** channel in Discord
 2. Create a thread and use **'I NEED A TEAM'** as the thread name
 3. Enter a message to start the thread e.g., "Who is willing to team up for community orientation?"
-4. Once your team is full i.e., 3 students total, change your thread name to **FULL**
+4. Once your team has 3 students total, change your thread name to **FULL**

 <aside>
-     See video on how to find a team using threads
+     See the video on how to find a team using threads
 </aside>

 <div style="position: relative; height: 100%; width: 100%;">